-down.
-'We got a phone call from Lauren at the library saying they had money from a grant which they wanted to use to get girls involved in technology,' Michelle explains.
+'We got a phone call from

+Lauren at the library saying they had money from a grant which they wanted to use to get girls involved in technology,' Michelle explains.

-This led to the Clonard Girl Guides being invited to TEK Central for a three-week course in comic life, robotics and electronics taught by Frank and Niamh Turner.
+This led to the Clonard Girl Guides being invited to TEK

+in comic life, robotics and electronics taught by Frank and Niamh Turner.

 The course was catered specifically for the girls, incorporating topics they'd covered in Girl Guides and enabling them to get some of their badges while also learning about STEM.
-One of the more popular

 One of the more popular tasks they undertook was the creation of their own magazine which saw them edit and put together a magazine that included anti-bullying content.
 As a reward for their work, they each received a copy of the magazine to bring home.

-Michelle paid special tribute to Niamh and Frank who she said went to great lengths to ensure the girls enjoyed themselves.
+Michelle paid special tribute to Niamh and Frank who she said went to great lengths to ensure the girls enjoyed them-

-'Frank and Niamh were great; they added extra bits to the course, including nanobots which we built and by the third week had them walking around the room and everything.
+'Frank and Niamh were reat; they added extra bits to the course, including nanobots which we built and by the third week had them walking around the room and everything.
 The girls had a ball, they got into it in a big way.'